purescript-spec/purescript-spec/README.md

 in detail how to use purescript-spec. **You should probably start here.**
 * [purescript-spec on Pursuit](https://pursuit.purescript.org/packages/purescript-spec)
   features version information and API documentation.
-* [BUILD.md](BUILD.md) lists build instructions for this project.
-Most likely not interesting unless your hacking on PureScript Spec itself.

 ## Changelog